NXPower/versions/README.md

 ## Supported GNU/Linux distributions ##

-* CentOS 7.3 PPC64LE
+* CentOS 7.7 PPC64LE

 ## Installation ##
-The Builds project, at https://github.com/open-power-host-os/builds uses this repository automatically by cloning it and doing a git checkout in the tag refered in its config.yaml.
+The Builds project, at https://github.com/open-power-host-os/builds uses this repository automatically by cloning it and doing a git checkout in the tag referred in its config.yaml.

 ## Supported Packages and versions ##